 Transport Canada has a series of guidelines upon when it is legal and illegal to fly a drone, and under what circumstances and for what reasons.
 The information can be found in detail here, but here are a few pointers that affect the use of a drone for Home Inspections.

-- You cannot use a drone that has first-person view capability.
-In other words, any drone regardless of class, size or weight cannot have a mounted camera that send a live feed to a monitor that can be seen by the operator of the drone.
+- You cannot use a drone that has first-person view capability, without having a visual observer, who is in constant and immediate contact with the operator, who can perform the detect and avoid functions with respect to conflicting aircraft and other hazards.
+In other words, any drone regardless of class, size or weight cannot have a mounted camera that sends a live feed to a monitor that can be seen by the operator of the drone.
 (That benefit I’m afraid is restricted to the military.)

 - You cannot let the drone out of your sight once it’s left the ground. (no, not even behind a chimney if you can’t see it)